 While the requirement is for 12 credit hours each of these classes are 8 hours and must be attended in full.
 You may register now online.
 Locations and seating is limited.
 Participants should bring their CSL card with them to class!

-NECTF has secured approval for the next round of CSL Continuing Education courses.
-These classes will be posted for registration at several locations beginning in August.
-Unrestricted licensees will need to complete the (3) courses below to renew:
+NECTF has secured approval for the next round of CSL Continuing Education courses. non-restricted licensees will need to complete the (3) courses below to renew:

 CS-6104 Accessibility & Barrier Free Construction: 521 CMR This is an (8) hour course from the ITC that has been approved for (6) credit hours as follows: Code Review (4) hours Business Practices (1)hour Elective (1) hour

 CS-6106 Hot Works Safety This is a (4) hour course approved for Workplace Safety (4) credit hours. *If you have previously taken this course you will have a certificate available in Dorchester for your pick up.

 CS-6107 Transition to 9th Edition and Energy Code This is a (6) hour course approved for renewal as follows: Code Review (3) hours Energy Review (3) hours

 As has been explained in the past: the renewal requirements are for 12 “credit hours not 12 “classroom” hours.
 Each class must be completed in entirety to receive the certificate from the NECTF.
 See the MA.
 Dept. of Public Safety for further details.